for-giobbe/phy/Building a Tree in a ML Framework.md

 | 9             | 135,135                  | 2,027,025     |
 | 10            | 2,027,025                | 34,459,425    |

-* for each unrooted there are 2N-3 times as many rooted trees.

-Regarding the number of trees which can possibly describe the relationships between a given number of terminal nodes (_e.g._ species), it  ultimately depends on the tree type:

-* there are always more multifurcating than bifurcating trees
-* for each unrooted tree there are 2N-3 times as many rooted trees

 Last but not least, remember that ```.nwk``` trees are not unique representations, and that relationships between terminals can be written in several different ways.

 We can visualize ```.nwk``` files either [online](https://itol.embl.de/upload.cgi) or using software as [FigTree](http://tree.bio.ed.ac.uk/software/figtree/).